 Each module contains quick reference tables.
 These are intended to provide the examiner with a precise of the essential requirements for each test/check.
-At the discretion of the National Authority these tables may be extracted into a Flight Examiners Handbook (FEH).
+At the discretion of the National Authority these tables are extracted into the present Flight Examiners Handbook (FEH).